apache/drill/_docs/connect/006-reg-hive.md

 instance, and identify the type as “`hive`”.
 You must also provide the metastore connection information.

-Currently, Drill supports Hive version 0.13.
+Drill supports Hive 0.13.
 To access Hive tables using custom SerDes or InputFormat/OutputFormat, all nodes running Drillbits must have the SerDes or InputFormat/OutputFormat `JAR` files in the `<drill_installation_directory>/jars/3rdparty` folder.

 ## Hive Remote Metastore